pc-aide/AWS/02 AWS Certified Developer Associate/Exam/Assessment Test.md

     * B. Use an instance store.
     * C. Use a Provisioned IOPS SSD volume.
     * D. Use a previous-generation EBS volume.
-6. Your company stores critical documents in Amazon Simple Storage Service (Amazon S3), but it wants to minimize cost.
+6. Your company stores critical documents in Amazon S3, but it wants to minimize cost.
 Most documents are used actively for only about one month and then used much less frequently after that.
 However, all data needs to be available within minutes when requested.
 How can you meet these requirements?